Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Data-Driven Workload Construction and Implementation

 \subsection{Data Sources and Processing}

-All data used in the experiments are obtained from publicly available sources and serve only as statistical constraints for synthetic workload construction.
-They are not used as direct inputs during system execution and do not participate in transaction matching, strategy generation, or equilibrium computation.

-Energy trading constraints are derived from the PJM day-ahead Locational Marginal Price dataset \cite{pjm_lmp_data}.
-Only price distributions are referenced.
-Network topology, transmission constraints, and market clearing logic are excluded \cite{saxena_energy_field,vishwakarma_p2p_energy}.
-Temporal structure constraints are obtained from the EIA 930 Balancing Authority Hourly Operating Data \cite{eia_930_data}.
-These data shape the hourly distribution of synthetic transactions.
-Carbon asset constraints are derived from aggregated statistics published by the EU Emissions Trading System \cite{eu_ets_data}, which bound asset scale and lifecycle states \cite{zhang_carbon_shanghai}.
-Carbon price ranges are referenced from ICAP allowance price time series \cite{icap_price_data} to constrain numerical magnitude.
-All identifiers are generated anonymously without linkage to real entities.
-Original datasets are used only for statistical mapping.
-Synthetic records do not retain one-to-one correspondence with source data.
+All experimental data are obtained from publicly available sources and serve only as statistical constraints for synthetic workload construction, not as direct inputs during system execution.
+Energy trading constraints are derived from PJM day-ahead LMP data \cite{pjm_lmp_data} and EIA 930 hourly operating data \cite{eia_930_data}; network topology and market clearing logic are excluded \cite{saxena_energy_field,vishwakarma_p2p_energy}.
+Carbon asset constraints are derived from EU ETS aggregated statistics \cite{eu_ets_data,zhang_carbon_shanghai}, with price ranges from ICAP time series \cite{icap_price_data}.
+All identifiers are anonymously generated; synthetic records do not retain one-to-one correspondence with source data.